Ratul345/ink/README.md

 - **Fast**: Opens instantly.
 Saves automatically.
 - **Intentional**: Every feature earns its place.
 If it doesn't help you write, it's not here.

+Ink is designed for people who think better when the world goes quiet.

 ## 🚀 Features

 - **Zero Friction**: Tap the pen to write.
 That's it.